mgunyho/tere/README.md

 - [Broot](https://dystroy.org/broot/) - Broot is more focused on browsing large directories, and has a more complex UI than `tere`.
 - [xplr](https://github.com/sayanarijit/xplr) - Lots of features, fully customizable.
 Not entirely focused on navigation, has file management features.
 Navigation by searching requires jumping between typing and pressing arrow keys.
 - [deer](https://github.com/Vifon/deer) - zsh only, searching requires extra keystrokes.
-- [cdir](https://github.com/EskelinenAntti/cdir) - No Vim-like keyboard navigation.
-Not a standalone binary.
+- [cdir](https://github.com/EskelinenAntti/cdir) - Basically exactly the same idea as `tere`, but in written in Python.
+Doesn't have Vim-like keyboard navigation, and it's not a standalone binary.

 ### Fuzzy matching and history-based navigation